BIAS-Cloud/BIAS-Autoscaler/docs/src/1-quick-start.md

 # Quick Start
-In order to use BIAS Autoscaler on GCP, the cluster needs to be configured to support external autoscaling.
-To do this, the first step required is to create two instance groups, one for each instance type.
-The user can choose to create an instance template to use across these instance groups.
-Then, the Google Load Balancer needs to be configured so it can distribute the traffic between these two instance groups based on the average CPU utilization of the instances.
-This will allow BIAS Autoscaler to dynamically update the weights of the burstable instance group.
+In order to use BIAS Autoscaler on GCP, two instance groups need to be created, one for each instance type.
+Also, the Google Load Balancer needs to be configured to distribute the traffic between these two instance groups based on the average CPU utilization of the instances.

-BIAS Autoscaler has a configuration file where the user adds all the cluster information.
-There are also variables to adjusts the scaling frequency, minimum and maximum instances of each group, delay for scaling out/in, overprovisioning configuration and other properties concerning the scaling policy used.
-Finally, BIAS Autoscaler can run either in a container or inside a Google Compute Engine.
-Since it uses the Google Cloud SDK, no authentication configuration is required when running it inside the same cluster

 ### Index